-We could have no more noble a challenge, nor one more important to our common future. by Christina Zack-Bordeaux
+We could have no more noble a challenge, nor one more important to our common future.

 Focusing on APPA's Future: A Profile of William D. Middleton

 PPA's new president, William D. Middleton, brings to his term more than forty years experience worldwide in the field of facilities management.
 With a proven track record of enthusiasm and dedication to the profession, he will devote his term as president to developing APPA's long-range goals.